2 mothers bring the House to a halt over push to allow proxy voting for new parents

 When it became clear they had the 218 votes needed to do that, Johnson still tried to stop them.
 He took the unusual step of designing a special rule to prevent a vote, but nine Republicans voted alongside Democrats to block it.

-Afterwards, Johnson told reporters that votes for the rest of the week were canceled.
+"It's a very disappointing result on the floor there," Johnson said after the vote.
+"We'll regroup and come back and we'll have to do this again."

+By defeating the special rule, Luna and Pettersen temporarily blocked Republican leaders from bringing up other House business, leading Johnson to cancel votes for the rest of the week.
+That will delay Republican-sponsored bills that would restrict courts from issuing national injunctions and require Americans to prove their citizenship in order to vote.

-"The agenda has been taken off the table," Johnson said on his way out of the Capitol.
+"The agenda has been taken off the table," Johnson told NPR on his way out of the Capitol Tuesday afternoon.

-In the hours leading up to the vote, Johnson argued that proxy voting "would do great violence to the institution — to reopen Pandora's box."
+Hours before the vote, Johnson argued allowing proxy voting "would do great violence to the institution to reopen Pandora's box."

-He maintained that proxy voting is "unconstitutional and there's no limiting principle."
+He maintained proxy voting is unconstitutional and said it's a slippery slope.

-"If you allow it for some situations, you're ultimately going to have to allow it for all," he said.
+"If you allow it for some situations, you're ultimately going to have to allow it for all," Johnson said.
 "And I think that destroys the deliberative nature of the body."

+Luna has been publicly decrying her own leaders and their allies for weeks, saying they were using a mix of threats and bribes to convince members not to support her efforts -- including the procedural tool she is using to force a vote, known as a discharge petition.

+She resigned her membership in the House Freedom Caucus over the issue, saying her respect for the group was "shattered."

 Copyright 2025 NPR